Prosumma/CoreDataQueryInterface/README.md

 ### Swift 3.0 Support

-If you&rsquo;re feeling adventures, the `cdqi5` branch contains the Swift 3 version of CDQI.
-Here&rsquo;s what you need to know:
+If you&rsquo;re feeling adventurous, the [cdqi5](https://github.com/Prosumma/CoreDataQueryInterface/tree/cdqi5) branch contains the Swift 3 version of CDQI, which is very close to a full release and has a stable API.

-- Things have changed a bit.
-The unit tests are your friends.
-Look at them.
-- The `cdqi` tool has not yet been updated.
-You will have to hand-code your proxy classes.
-Again, look at the unit tests.
-- Comparisons involving `NSData` don&rsquo;t seem to work.
-The compiler cannot figure out which operator to apply.
-Working on it.
-- Subqueries don&rsquo;t work yet.
-- iOS 10 and macOS Sierra are supported.
-Nothing else is yet.
-I will support earlier/other operating systems soon.

 Use at your own risk!
 Subject to change without notice (but probably will not change much).
 When it is released, the `cdqi5` branch will be merged, **deleted**, and replaced with the appropriate tag.

 ### Features